 To build and package the plugins follow the instructions in each of the sample plugin README.html files.
 To create a zip archive containing all the plugins use the bundle-plugins module.

-The Author SDK can be used to integrate the visual <oXygen/> Author page in your own Swing applications.
-One common use case is to embed the Author component as a Java Applet in a Web application (CMS front end).
+The oXygen SDK can be used to integrate the visual oXygenAuthor mode in your own Java Swing applications.
+One common use case is to embed the Author component as a Java Applet in a Web application (as part of a CMS front end).